MicrosoftDocs/sql-docs/docs/advanced-analytics/security/add-sqlrusergroup-to-database.md

 # Add SQLRUserGroup as a database user
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article explains how to give the group of worker accounts used by machine learning services in SQL Server the permissions required to connect to the database and run R or Python jobs on behalf of the user.
+If you are using Windows authentication and your script calls resources or operations in SQL Server, additional configuration is required to give worker accounts running R and Python processes permission to sign back in to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance on your behalf.
+This is referred to as [*implied authentication*](../../advanced-analytics/concepts/security.md#implied-authentication).

+> [!NOTE]
+> If you use a **SQL login** for running scripts in a SQL Server compute context, this extra step is not required.

 As part of the installation process for [!INCLUDE[rsql-productnamenew-md](../../includes/rsql-productnamenew-md.md)], a new Windows *user account pool* is created to support execution of tasks by the [!INCLUDE[rsql_launchpad](../../includes/rsql-launchpad-md.md)] service.
 The purpose of these worker accounts is to isolate concurrent execution of external scripts by different SQL users.

-For more information, see the Launchpad section in [Security overview](../../advanced-analytics/concepts/security.md#launchpad).

-## Add SQLRUserGroup

 By default, the group of worker accounts does **not** have login permissions on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance with which it is associated.
 This can be a problem if any R or Python users connect to SQL Server from a remote client to run external scripts, or if a script uses ODBC to get additional data.

-If you need to run scripts from a remote data science client, and you are using Windows authentication, additional configuration is required to give worker accounts running R and Python processes permission to sign in to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance on your behalf.

-> [!NOTE]
-> If you use a **SQL login** for running scripts in a SQL Server compute context, this extra step is not required.
+This article explains how to give the group of worker accounts used by machine learning services in SQL Server the permissions required to connect to the database and run R or Python jobs on behalf of the user.

+For more information, see the Launchpad section in [Security overview](../../advanced-analytics/concepts/security.md#launchpad).

+## Create a login

 1. In [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], in Object Explorer, expand **Security**, right-click **Logins**, and select **New Login**.